8 AWESOME THINGS TO DO ON NUSA LEMBONGAN

 Where to stay on Nusa Lembongan

 We stayed at Swara Homestay 2, which set us back $10 a night for a private room with a bathroom.
 It was incredibly basic but we weren’t there to enjoy a fancy room so it worked for us.
+It was a great base for our adventures as we got stuck into all of the things to do on Nusa Lembongan.
 Along the beachfront, there are plenty of fancy resorts if you have the cash to splash but you can get a private room with everything you need for under $20 a night with no problems.

 A very dreamy beach indeed.
 A hotel with an infinity pool and a restaurant overlooking this cute little cove of white sand and crystal clear water.
 We had a great time swimming in the decent shore break waves at this beach.
 A perfect spot to hang out for the day with good access to food, drinks, pools.

 Read the full blog post here: Dream Beach on Nusa Lembongan

 Exploring Devil’s Tears is the best thing to do on Nusa Lembongan in my opinion.
 The outcrop sucks the water in before it explodes out with a boom, creating the tears of the devil.
 Not only does it make the devil cry but the spray also creates a rainbow on many occasions.
 Devil’s Tears may get a little touristy but it’s one of my favorite things to do on Nusa Lembongan.

 Read the full blog post: Devil’s Tears on Nusa Lembongan